RubixML/ML/docs/faq.md

 Not currently, however we plan to add CPU and GPU multithreading in the future.

 ### Does Rubix support Deep Learning?
 Yes.
-Deep Learning is a subset of machine learning that involves forming higher-order representations of the input features such as edges and textures in an image or word meanings.
+Deep Learning is a subset of machine learning that involves forming higher-order representations of the input features such as edges and textures in an image or word meanings in natural language processing.
 A number of learners in Rubix support Deep Learning including the [Multi Layer Perceptron](#multi-layer-perceptron) classifier and [MLP Regressor](#mlp-regressor).

 ### Does Rubix support Reinforcement Learning?
 Not currently.
 Rubix is for *supervised* and *unsupervised* learning only.